jeremiahschwab/tidy_data_course_project/tidy_data_codebook.md

 ### Code Book

-Subject	Volunteer number
+Subject:	Volunteer number

-Activity	Activity the volunteer performed
+Activity:	Activity the volunteer performed

-TimeBodyAccelerationMean-X	Average of the average body time domain signal of the X axis of the accelerometer
+TimeBodyAccelerationMean-X:	Average of the average body time domain signal of the X axis of the accelerometer

-TimeBodyAccelerationMean-Y	Average of the average body time domain signal of the Y axis of the accelerometer
+TimeBodyAccelerationMean-Y:	Average of the average body time domain signal of the Y axis of the accelerometer

-TimeBodyAccelerationMean-Z	Average of the average body time domain signal of the Z axis of the accelerometer
+TimeBodyAccelerationMean-Z:	Average of the average body time domain signal of the Z axis of the accelerometer

-TimeGravityAccelerationMean-X	Average of the average gravity time domain signal of the X axis of the accelerometer
+TimeGravityAccelerationMean-X:	Average of the average gravity time domain signal of the X axis of the accelerometer

-TimeGravityAccelerationMean-Y	Average of the average gravity time domain signal of the Y axis of the accelerometer
+TimeGravityAccelerationMean-Y:	Average of the average gravity time domain signal of the Y axis of the accelerometer

-TimeGravityAccelerationMean-Z	Average of the average gravity time domain signal of the Z axis of the accelerometer
+TimeGravityAccelerationMean-Z:	Average of the average gravity time domain signal of the Z axis of the accelerometer

-TimeBodyAccelerationJerkMean-X	Average of the average body time domain signal of the linear acceleration and angular velocity of the X axis of the accelerometer
+TimeBodyAccelerationJerkMean-X:	Average of the average body time domain signal of the linear acceleration and angular velocity of the X axis of the accelerometer

-TimeBodyAccelerationJerkMean-Y	Average of the average body time domain signal of the linear acceleration and angular velocity of the Y axis of the accelerometer
+TimeBodyAccelerationJerkMean-Y:	Average of the average body time domain signal of the linear acceleration and angular velocity of the Y axis of the accelerometer

-TimeBodyAccelerationJerkMean-Z	Average of the average body time domain signal of the linear acceleration and angular velocity of the Z axis of the accelerometer
+TimeBodyAccelerationJerkMean-Z:	Average of the average body time domain signal of the linear acceleration and angular velocity of the Z axis of the accelerometer

-TimeBodyGyroscopeMean-X	Average of the average body time domain signal of the X axis of the gyroscope
+TimeBodyGyroscopeMean-X:	Average of the average body time domain signal of the X axis of the gyroscope

-TimeBodyGyroscopeMean-Y	Average of the average body time domain signal of the Y axis of the gyroscope
+TimeBodyGyroscopeMean-Y:	Average of the average body time domain signal of the Y axis of the gyroscope

-TimeBodyGyroscopeMean-Z	Average of the average body time domain signal of the Z axis of the gyroscope
+TimeBodyGyroscopeMean-Z:	Average of the average body time domain signal of the Z axis of the gyroscope

-TimeBodyGyroscopeJerkMean-X	Average of the average body time domain signal of the linear acceleration and angular velocity of the X axis of the gyroscope
+TimeBodyGyroscopeJerkMean-X:	Average of the average body time domain signal of the linear acceleration and angular velocity of the X axis of the gyroscope

-TimeBodyGyroscopeJerkMean-Y	Average of the average body time domain signal of the linear acceleration and angular velocity of the Y axis of the gyroscope
+TimeBodyGyroscopeJerkMean-Y:	Average of the average body time domain signal of the linear acceleration and angular velocity of the Y axis of the gyroscope

-TimeBodyGyroscopeJerkMean-Z	Average of the average body time domain signal of the linear acceleration and angular velocity of the Z axis of the gyroscope
+TimeBodyGyroscopeJerkMean-Z:	Average of the average body time domain signal of the linear acceleration and angular velocity of the Z axis of the gyroscope

-TimeBodyAccelerationMagnitudeMean	Average of the average magnitude of the body time domain signal of the accelerometer
+TimeBodyAccelerationMagnitudeMean:	Average of the average magnitude of the body time domain signal of the accelerometer

-TimeGravityAccelerationMagnitudeMean	Average of the average magnitude of the gravity time domain signal of the accelerometer
+TimeGravityAccelerationMagnitudeMean:	Average of the average magnitude of the gravity time domain signal of the accelerometer

-TimeBodyAccelerationJerkMagnitudeMean	Average of the average magnitude of the body time domain signal of the linear acceleration and angular velocity of the accelerometer
+TimeBodyAccelerationJerkMagnitudeMean:	Average of the average magnitude of the body time domain signal of the linear acceleration and angular velocity of the accelerometer

-TimeBodyGyroscopeMagnitudeMean	Average of the average magnitude of the body time domain signal of the gyroscope
+TimeBodyGyroscopeMagnitudeMean:	Average of the average magnitude of the body time domain signal of the gyroscope

-TimeBodyGyroscopeJerkMagnitudeMean	Average of the average magnitude of the body time domain signal of the linear acceleration and angular velocity of the gyroscope
+TimeBodyGyroscopeJerkMagnitudeMean:	Average of the average magnitude of the body time domain signal of the linear acceleration and angular velocity of the gyroscope

-FrequencyBodyAccelerationMean-X	Average of the average body frequency domain signal of the X axis of the accelerometer
+FrequencyBodyAccelerationMean-X:	Average of the average body frequency domain signal of the X axis of the accelerometer

-FrequencyBodyAccelerationMean-Y	Average of the average body frequency domain signal of the Y axis of the accelerometer
+FrequencyBodyAccelerationMean-Y:	Average of the average body frequency domain signal of the Y axis of the accelerometer

-FrequencyBodyAccelerationMean-Z	Average of the average body frequency domain signal of the Z axis of the accelerometer
+FrequencyBodyAccelerationMean-Z:	Average of the average body frequency domain signal of the Z axis of the accelerometer

-FrequencyBodyAccelerationJerkMean-X	Average of the average body frequency domain signal of the linear acceleration and angular velocity of the X axis of the accelerometer
+FrequencyBodyAccelerationJerkMean-X:	Average of the average body frequency domain signal of the linear acceleration and angular velocity of the X axis of the accelerometer

-FrequencyBodyAccelerationJerkMean-Y	Average of the average body frequency domain signal of the linear acceleration and angular velocity of the Y axis of the accelerometer
+FrequencyBodyAccelerationJerkMean-Y:	Average of the average body frequency domain signal of the linear acceleration and angular velocity of the Y axis of the accelerometer

-FrequencyBodyAccelerationJerkMean-Z	Average of the average body frequency domain signal of the linear acceleration and angular velocity of the Z axis of the accelerometer
+FrequencyBodyAccelerationJerkMean-Z:	Average of the average body frequency domain signal of the linear acceleration and angular velocity of the Z axis of the accelerometer

-FrequencyBodyGyroscopeMean-X	Average of the average body frequency domain signal of the X axis of the gyroscope
+FrequencyBodyGyroscopeMean-X:	Average of the average body frequency domain signal of the X axis of the gyroscope

-FrequencyBodyGyroscopeMean-Y	Average of the average body frequency domain signal of the Y axis of the gyroscope
+FrequencyBodyGyroscopeMean-Y:	Average of the average body frequency domain signal of the Y axis of the gyroscope

-FrequencyBodyGyroscopeMean-Z	Average of the average body frequency domain signal of the Z axis of the gyroscope
+FrequencyBodyGyroscopeMean-Z:	Average of the average body frequency domain signal of the Z axis of the gyroscope

-FrequencyBodyAccelerationMagnitudeMean	Average of the average magnitude of the body frequency domain signal of the accelerometer
+FrequencyBodyAccelerationMagnitudeMean:	Average of the average magnitude of the body frequency domain signal of the accelerometer

-FrequencyBodyAccelerationJerkMagnitudeMean	Average of the average magnitude of the body frequency domain signal of the linear acceleration and angular velocity of the accelerometer
+FrequencyBodyAccelerationJerkMagnitudeMean:	Average of the average magnitude of the body frequency domain signal of the linear acceleration and angular velocity of the accelerometer

-FrequencyBodyGyroscopeMagnitudeMean	Average of the average magnitude of the body frequency domain signal of the gyroscope
+FrequencyBodyGyroscopeMagnitudeMean:	Average of the average magnitude of the body frequency domain signal of the gyroscope

-FrequencyBodyGyroscopeJerkMagnitudeMean	Average of the average magnitude of the body frequency domain signal of the linear acceleration and angular velocity of the gyroscope
+FrequencyBodyGyroscopeJerkMagnitudeMean:	Average of the average magnitude of the body frequency domain signal of the linear acceleration and angular velocity of the gyroscope

-TimeBodyAccelerationSTD-X	Average of the standard deviation body time domain signal of the X axis of the accelerometer
+TimeBodyAccelerationSTD-X:	Average of the standard deviation body time domain signal of the X axis of the accelerometer

-TimeBodyAccelerationSTD-Y	Average of the standard deviation body time domain signal of the Y axis of the accelerometer
+TimeBodyAccelerationSTD-Y:	Average of the standard deviation body time domain signal of the Y axis of the accelerometer

-TimeBodyAccelerationSTD-Z	Average of the standard deviation body time domain signal of the Z axis of the accelerometer
+TimeBodyAccelerationSTD-Z:	Average of the standard deviation body time domain signal of the Z axis of the accelerometer

-TimeGravityAccelerationSTD-X	Average of the standard deviation gravity time domain signal of the X axis of the accelerometer
+TimeGravityAccelerationSTD-X:	Average of the standard deviation gravity time domain signal of the X axis of the accelerometer

-TimeGravityAccelerationSTD-Y	Average of the standard deviation gravity time domain signal of the Y axis of the accelerometer
+TimeGravityAccelerationSTD-Y:	Average of the standard deviation gravity time domain signal of the Y axis of the accelerometer

-TimeGravityAccelerationSTD-Z	Average of the standard deviation gravity time domain signal of the Z axis of the accelerometer
+TimeGravityAccelerationSTD-Z:	Average of the standard deviation gravity time domain signal of the Z axis of the accelerometer

-TimeBodyAccelerationJerkSTD-X	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the X axis of the accelerometer
+TimeBodyAccelerationJerkSTD-X:	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the X axis of the accelerometer

-TimeBodyAccelerationJerkSTD-Y	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the Y axis of the accelerometer
+TimeBodyAccelerationJerkSTD-Y:	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the Y axis of the accelerometer

-TimeBodyAccelerationJerkSTD-Z	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the Z axis of the accelerometer
+TimeBodyAccelerationJerkSTD-Z:	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the Z axis of the accelerometer

-TimeBodyGyroscopeSTD-X	Average of the standard deviation body time domain signal of the X axis of the gyroscope
+TimeBodyGyroscopeSTD-X:	Average of the standard deviation body time domain signal of the X axis of the gyroscope

-TimeBodyGyroscopeSTD-Y	Average of the standard deviation body time domain signal of the Y axis of the gyroscope
+TimeBodyGyroscopeSTD-Y:	Average of the standard deviation body time domain signal of the Y axis of the gyroscope

-TimeBodyGyroscopeSTD-Z	Average of the standard deviation body time domain signal of the Z axis of the gyroscope
+TimeBodyGyroscopeSTD-Z:	Average of the standard deviation body time domain signal of the Z axis of the gyroscope

-TimeBodyGyroscopeJerkSTD-X	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the X axis of the gyroscope
+TimeBodyGyroscopeJerkSTD-X:	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the X axis of the gyroscope

-TimeBodyGyroscopeJerkSTD-Y	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the Y axis of the gyroscope
+TimeBodyGyroscopeJerkSTD-Y:	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the Y axis of the gyroscope

-TimeBodyGyroscopeJerkSTD-Z	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the Z axis of the gyroscope
+TimeBodyGyroscopeJerkSTD-Z:	Average of the standard deviation body time domain signal of the linear acceleration and angular velocity of the Z axis of the gyroscope

-TimeBodyAccelerationMagnitudeSTD	Average of the standard deviation magnitude of the body time domain signal of the accelerometer
+TimeBodyAccelerationMagnitudeSTD:	Average of the standard deviation magnitude of the body time domain signal of the accelerometer

-TimeGravityAccelerationMagnitudeSTD	Average of the standard deviation magnitude of the gravity time domain signal of the accelerometer
+TimeGravityAccelerationMagnitudeSTD:	Average of the standard deviation magnitude of the gravity time domain signal of the accelerometer

-TimeBodyAccelerationJerkMagnitudeSTD	Average of the standard deviation magnitude of the body time domain signal of the linear acceleration and angular velocity of the accelerometer
+TimeBodyAccelerationJerkMagnitudeSTD:	Average of the standard deviation magnitude of the body time domain signal of the linear acceleration and angular velocity of the accelerometer

-TimeBodyGyroscopeMagnitudeSTD	Average of the standard deviation magnitude of the body time domain signal of the gyroscope
+TimeBodyGyroscopeMagnitudeSTD:	Average of the standard deviation magnitude of the body time domain signal of the gyroscope

-TimeBodyGyroscopeJerkMagnitudeSTD	Average of the standard deviation magnitude of the body time domain signal of the linear acceleration and angular velocity of the gyroscope
+TimeBodyGyroscopeJerkMagnitudeSTD:	Average of the standard deviation magnitude of the body time domain signal of the linear acceleration and angular velocity of the gyroscope

-FrequencyBodyAccelerationSTD-X	Average of the standard deviation body frequency domain signal of the X axis of the accelerometer
+FrequencyBodyAccelerationSTD-X:	Average of the standard deviation body frequency domain signal of the X axis of the accelerometer

-FrequencyBodyAccelerationSTD-Y	Average of the standard deviation body frequency domain signal of the Y axis of the accelerometer
+FrequencyBodyAccelerationSTD-Y:	Average of the standard deviation body frequency domain signal of the Y axis of the accelerometer

-FrequencyBodyAccelerationSTD-Z	Average of the standard deviation body frequency domain signal of the Z axis of the accelerometer
+FrequencyBodyAccelerationSTD-Z:	Average of the standard deviation body frequency domain signal of the Z axis of the accelerometer

-FrequencyBodyAccelerationJerkSTD-X	Average of the standard deviation body frequency domain signal of the linear acceleration and angular velocity of the X axis of the accelerometer
+FrequencyBodyAccelerationJerkSTD-X:	Average of the standard deviation body frequency domain signal of the linear acceleration and angular velocity of the X axis of the accelerometer

-FrequencyBodyAccelerationJerkSTD-Y	Average of the standard deviation body frequency domain signal of the linear acceleration and angular velocity of the Y axis of the accelerometer
+FrequencyBodyAccelerationJerkSTD-Y:	Average of the standard deviation body frequency domain signal of the linear acceleration and angular velocity of the Y axis of the accelerometer

-FrequencyBodyAccelerationJerkSTD-Z	Average of the standard deviation body frequency domain signal of the linear acceleration and angular velocity of the Z axis of the accelerometer
+FrequencyBodyAccelerationJerkSTD-Z:	Average of the standard deviation body frequency domain signal of the linear acceleration and angular velocity of the Z axis of the accelerometer

-FrequencyBodyGyroscopeSTD-X	Average of the standard deviation body frequency domain signal of the X axis of the gyroscope
+FrequencyBodyGyroscopeSTD-X:	Average of the standard deviation body frequency domain signal of the X axis of the gyroscope

-FrequencyBodyGyroscopeSTD-Y	Average of the standard deviation body frequency domain signal of the Y axis of the gyroscope
+FrequencyBodyGyroscopeSTD-Y:	Average of the standard deviation body frequency domain signal of the Y axis of the gyroscope

-FrequencyBodyGyroscopeSTD-Z	Average of the standard deviation body frequency domain signal of the Z axis of the gyroscope
+FrequencyBodyGyroscopeSTD-Z:	Average of the standard deviation body frequency domain signal of the Z axis of the gyroscope

-FrequencyBodyAccelerationMagnitudeSTD	Average of the standard deviation magnitude of the body frequency domain signal of the accelerometer
+FrequencyBodyAccelerationMagnitudeSTD:	Average of the standard deviation magnitude of the body frequency domain signal of the accelerometer

-FrequencyBodyAccelerationJerkMagnitudeSTD	Average of the standard deviation magnitude of the body frequency domain signal of the linear acceleration and angular velocity of the accelerometer
+FrequencyBodyAccelerationJerkMagnitudeSTD:	Average of the standard deviation magnitude of the body frequency domain signal of the linear acceleration and angular velocity of the accelerometer

-FrequencyBodyGyroscopeMagnitudeSTD	Average of the standard deviation magnitude of the body frequency domain signal of the gyroscope
+FrequencyBodyGyroscopeMagnitudeSTD:	Average of the standard deviation magnitude of the body frequency domain signal of the gyroscope

-FrequencyBodyGyroscopeJerkMagnitudeSTD	Average of the standard deviation magnitude of the body frequency domain signal of the linear acceleration and angular velocity of the gyroscope
+FrequencyBodyGyroscopeJerkMagnitudeSTD:	Average of the standard deviation magnitude of the body frequency domain signal of the linear acceleration and angular velocity of the gyroscope